How to Hire a Comedian or Comedians

 I can speak to you directly and take care of the details directly with you (I have a planning checklist and pre-show set-up brochure I email).
 My twenty years of business experience are an asset to my performing at your event.
 And I’m not greedy.
 My phone number is (914) It’s Funny (914 487-3866).

+How much does it cost to hire a comedian?
 Probably less than you expect.
 Comedians like Jay Leno or Jerry Seinfeld may cost you in excess of $100,000 for one show.
 And they keep very busy.
 You may find a novice local comic willing to work your event for $50.
 But you get what you pay for.
-A reasonable expectation for a professional show is from $1,000 to $10,000 for 30 to 90 minutes of entertainment.
+A reasonable expectation for a professional show is from $1,000 to $10,000 for 20 to 90 minutes of entertainment.
 Someone less experienced may cost less.
 Obviously it also depends on travel time and cost.

 Often a comedian will ask questions before discussing a fee.
 Don’t be in a rush– we ask because often we’d prefer to perform for less money in front of a smaller group or for a charity and give you the entertainment you deserve, rather than turn the job down entirely.
 But don’t expect the same treatment if you’re a group of three thousand investment bankers.
 You won’t provide your expert services to the local small business for a fraction of your normal fee– please don’t hold it against us that we will.

 Keep this in mind– you’re probably spending between $30 and $100 per person just for the food.
 How much of your budget is going towards the entertainment?
 Which will be better remembered?
 What will people be talking about next week or next year?
-Nobody will remember two weeks later if they ate steak or chicken, or whether the dessert was ice cream or hand-made pastries.
+Nobody will remember two weeks later if they ate steak or chicken unless they get food poisoning, or whether the dessert was ice cream or hand-made pastries.
 But because the comedian gave them a great time they’ll have fond memories of your event.

 How do I Know if They’re Any Good?